ximaydev/Solitaire/README.md

 - The file `PlayerScores.ini` stores data of players who finished the game – the last 10 scores are displayed in the **Main Menu**.

 - To change difficulty, edit `DefaultGame.ini` and modify the `CardsToRevealPerStockUse` value.

-The entire project was developed in English to enhance my language skills and ensure accessibility for a global audience.

 ---